Best Film for the Canon EOS-3

-Reversal film is considered tough to use as a consequence of the constrained dynamic range.
-The golden hour is the ideal time to shoot slide film.
+Reversal film is viewed as challenging to shoot because of the small dynamic range.
+Golden hour is the prime time to use transparency.

-35mm film that is in metal canisters is used by the Canon EOS-3.
-The film can also be described as 135 film, and it’s the best-selling type of film.
+The Canon EOS-3 takes 35mm film that comes in metal canisters.
+The film can also be described as 135 film, and it’s the most often used type of film.

-120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used by medium format cameras, is the only other film format you are likely to encounter}.

 DX Coded Film

-Almost all new 35mm film for sale today has a DX code.
-This enables electronically controlled cameras to auto-detect and set the ISO when the film is put in the camera.
+Nearly all commercially available 35mm film sold today has DX encoding on the canister.
+This lets electronically controlled cameras to detect and set the ISO when the canister is put in the camera.

 Canon EOS-3 Resources

-You will find a range of possibilities for where to get 35mm film developed.
-For a more thorough explanation of the possibilities, you can check out my article on Where to Get Film Developed.
+There are a few possible choices for where to have film developed.
+For a more in depth discussion of the possibilities see my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed on location at pharmacies and big box stores.
-They send film off-site to be developed by a separate company.
-Because of that, you will not receive your processed negatives back.
+WARNING: Pharmacies and big box stores have ended processing film at the store.
+They send the film off-site to be developed by a third party.
+Because of this, you won’t get your processed negatives back.